intermine/im-docs/versioned_docs/version-5.0.0/get-started/tutorial/index.md

 3. Runs the parser included in the UniProt JAR.
 The JARs for every core

-   InterMine data source are published in [JCenter](https://jcenter.bintray.com/org/intermine/).
+   InterMine data source are published in [Maven Central](https://repo1.maven.org/maven2/org/intermine).
 The build

    looks for jar with the name matching "bio-source-&lt;source-type&gt;-&lt;version&gt;.jar", e.g. `bio-source-uniprot-2.0.0.jar`.
 Maven will automatically download the correct JARs for you.